1. What's special about CHBE at Montana State University?

 First, make sure the Office of Admissions has completed your application process and performed the official Transfer Equivalency review.

 Next, spend some time reviewing the MSU policies, degree requirements, and procedures applicable to your particular transfer situation.
-Then attend the regularly scheduled formal group orientation offered before each term, or make an appointment with the CHBE Department to schedule an individual advising appointment.
+Then attend follow the online orientation program which will prompt you to make an advising appointment with the CHBE academic advisor to discuss your class registration.

-Once your advising/orientation session is complete, you will be given the online personal identification number (PIN) needed to register for your classes.
+Once your advising/orientation session is complete, you will be given the PIN needed to register for your classes.

 (back to top)